Analytics

 Importance of having Sales Productivity

-• Information related to the Proposals-to-Close Ratio ratio, demonstrating the percentage of opportunities that your sales Person was able to convert into actual wins and profits for your operation.
+• Information related to the Proposals-to-Close Ratio demonstrates the percentage of opportunities that your salesperson was able to convert into actual wins and profits for your operation.

 • We will show you the most critical KPI examples for sales on production that will enable you to manage your sales more effectively and optimize as well as analyze every single sales process in detail.